SmogDr/edar_coursebook/docs/06-string_date.md

 ## [1] "character"
 ```

-The first step in analyzing a string is to parse it. **To parse means to examine the individual components.** For example, when you read this sentence you parse out the words and then assign meaning to those words based on your memory, your understanding of grammar, and the context in which those words occur (i.e., whether you are reading an instruction manual, a text message, a novel, or a warrant for your arrest).
+The first step in analyzing a string is to parse it. **To parse means to examine the individual components.** For example, when you read this sentence you parse out the words and then assign meaning to those words based on your memory, your understanding of grammar, and the context in which those words occur.
+Context is often critical to understanding because the meaning of words can change from one context to the next (i.e., whether you are reading an instruction manual, a text message, a novel, or a warrant for your arrest).
 Strings can be challenging to analyze because computers are built on logical operations and mathematics; strings are neither of those.
 Computers have fantastic memory, are OK at grammar, and are comically poor at contextualization.
 Taken together, this means that strings can be challenging (but not impossible) to analyze using computers.

 <div class="rmdnote">
 <p>Are you active on social media platforms like Instagram or Twitter?
 You can bet that a computer program has downloaded and parsed all of your posts, each one as a string.
 You can learn a lot about a person (and their buying habits) from what they post online!</p>